JourGui/DMDforDisruptiveMarketing/README.md

 ![](images/Fig9p.png)

 The developed DMD algorithm gaves access to disturbances (acoustic and hydrodynamic waves) in the combustion chamber that exist within highly non linear flow.
 This flow field can be seen as a matrix of non linear data.
+Here the pressure, the velocity and the energy fluctuations are displayed.

 ![](images/Fig6ap.png)
 ![](images/Fig6bp.png)